wise-software-inc/documentation/enterprise/16-purchasing/00-dashboard.md

 # Last Ordered

-This will show the last 50 items purchased.
+The last ordered snapshot will show the last 50 items that have been purchased.

 # Cost Changes
-This will show the last item costs that have changed.
+Cost changes snapshot show the last 50 item costs that have changed.
+This applies to manuall updates along with Heritage or PoolCorp auto cost updates.

 # Invoices
 This will show the last 50 invoices created from purchase orders.